milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 If you do not create an account, your contributions will be publicly attributed to your IP address.

 Want to create an account?
 Great!
-Don't want to create an account?
+Do not want to create an account?
 No problem!

 You are not required to create an account to read or contribute to a Wikimedia Site, except under rare circumstances.
 However, if you contribute without signing in, your contribution will be publicly attributed to the IP address associated with your device.

 If you want to create a standard account, in most cases we require only a username and a password.
-However, if you choose not to provide an email address, we can't help you recover your password.
+However, if you choose not to provide an email address, we cannot help you recover your password.

 Expand
 More on Usernames

 To gain a better understanding of the demographics of our users, to localize our services and to learn how we can improve our services, we may ask you for more demographic information, such as gender or age, about yourself.
 We will tell you if such information is intended to be public or private, so that you can make an informed decision about whether you want to provide us with that information.
 Providing such information is always completely optional.
-If you don't want to, you don't have to—it's as simple as that.
+If you do not want to, you do not have to—it is as simple as that.

 Back to top